MicrosoftDocs/winrt-api/windows.ui.xaml.media.imaging/rendertargetbitmap_renderasync_1804035726.md

 A [UIElement](../windows.ui.xaml/uielement.md) that represents the visual tree fragment to render.

 ## -returns
-When this method returns, an [IAsyncAction](../windows.foundation/iasyncaction.md) object that can be used to control the asynchronous operation.
+An [IAsyncAction](../windows.foundation/iasyncaction.md) object that you can use to control the asynchronous operation.

 ## -remarks
 The rendered image isn't returned by this method.
 But after it returns, so long as the async [Status](../windows.foundation/iasyncinfo_status.md) value doesn't indicate an error, the [RenderTargetBitmap](rendertargetbitmap.md) that called it will have valid image info.
 The [RenderTargetBitmap](rendertargetbitmap.md) can then be assigned in code as an image source for an [Image](../windows.ui.xaml.controls/image.md) control or [ImageBrush](../windows.ui.xaml.media/imagebrush.md) instance.